 If you do not qualify for the general permit, it is possible to obtain an air emission registration permit.
 Use the calculator to determine if your actual air emissions are below the limits of the Registration Option D permit.

 If you cannot qualify for either a general or registration permit, then you must apply for another type of air permit.
-See the Types of air permits page for more information.
+See the Air permit types page for more information.

 How do I apply?

-The Aggregate Facility Compliance Calendar is a free tool to help you stay in compliance with requirements for recordkeeping and reporting.
+Use this compliance calendar as tool to help you stay in compliance with requirements for recordkeeping and reporting:

 Air permit due dates